Matstaps/portfolio-project-1/README.md

 It offers a gallery of examples bakes, details of the bakery classes offered and a means for users to register their interest in those classes.

 This site was written using HTML and CSS.
-Additional text styling was provided using Google Font and Fontawesome
+Additional text styling was provided using Google Font and Fontawesome.

 (put mock up ami.responsive here)